German airline lures customers with Greek deal

-FRANKFURT (Reuters) - Airline Condor is offering German customers 50 euros off flights to Greece in a bid to entice reluctant German holidaymakers to the Mediterranean nation after a slump in bookings.
+FRANKFURT, April 16 (Reuters) - Airline Condor is offering German customers 50 euros ($65.42) off flights to Greece in a bid to entice reluctant German holidaymakers to the Mediterranean nation after a slump in bookings.

-Tour operators such as TUI Germany TT.L (TUIGn.DE) and Condor parent Thomas Cook (TCG.L), have reported a fall in German bookings to Greece this year after a wave of anti-German protests in response to the country’s tough stance on the bailout.
+Tour operators such as TUI Germany and Condor parent Thomas Cook, have reported a fall in German bookings to Greece this year after a wave of anti-German protests in response to the country’s tough stance on the bailout.

 Tourism is a vital source of income for Greece, accounting for about a fifth of gross domestic product, while Germans are the world’s biggest spenders on foreign holidays.